Skip to content

 What to do in San Remo

 San Remo, famous for its song festival, offers charming beaches, lush gardens and a picturesque old port.
-Visitors can explore the casino, stroll through the town market and discover the charm of the old town, La Pigna.
+Visitors can explore the casino, stroll through the town's market and discover the charm of the old town, the Pigna.

 Sailing in San Remo

-The port of San Remo is well-equipped and accessible, offering a multitude of services for yachtsmen.
-Sailing close to the coast, you can admire the region's magnificent villas and gardens, as well as secluded coves that invite you to swim.
-The sea is often calm, but it's essential to keep an eye on the winds, which can blow strongly, especially in autumn, when a local wind called " marino" can pick up.
+The port of San Remo is well equipped and accessible, offering a multitude of services for yachtsmen.
+Sailing close to the coast, you can admire the region's magnificent villas and gardens, as well as small secluded creeks that invite you to swim.
+The sea is often calm, but it's essential to keep an eye on the winds, which can blow strongly, especially in autumn, when a local wind known as a "marino" can pick up.

-It's advisable to book in advance, especially in high season, to guarantee your place in the harbor.
+It is advisable to book in advance, especially in high season, to guarantee your place in the port.
 Beware of rocky areas and currents near the coast, especially during tide changes.

 Genoa